gits2501/twiz/README.md

 noRepeat | Cannot make another request with same `redirection(callback)` url. spaWarning | Twitter authorization data not found in url.

 `spaWarning` and `noRepeat` are errors that have informative character and usually you dont have to pay attention to them.
 They happen when user loads/relods page where `twizlent.finishOAuth(..)` is called on every load, imediately (which is valid).
 They are indications that `twizlent.finishOAuth(..)` will not run.
 For example, `spaWarning` means `twizlent.finishOAuth(..)` won't run on url that doesn't contain valid twitter authorization data. `noRepeat` means that you cannot make two requests with same twitter authorization data (like same `request token`).
-Check the [Stream](link) for explanation of `chunkedResponseWarning`
+Check the [Stream](https://github.com/gits2501/twiz/blob/master/EXAMPLES.md#stream) for explanation of `chunkedResponseWarning`.

 ### Node.js
 #### `twiz.continueOAuth(..)`
-Errors are ones that can happen on `request` or `response` streams (low level) and they are hanled by calling `next(..)`.
+Errors are ones that can happen on `request` or `response` streams (lower level) and they are hanled by calling `next(..)`.
 There are no twiz errors currently for this function.
 Not `200OK` responses are only piped back to client and are not considered as errors.

 #### `twiz.haste(..)`
 Errors work same as `twizlent.continueOAuth(..)`